apexskier/dotfiles/macos/defaults/README.md

-This is some mucking around with sharing macOS preferences
+This is some mucking around with sharing macOS preferences between computers.

 The original idea (and a couple settings) were grabbed from: https://github.com/mathiasbynens/dotfiles/blob/master/.macos